RF5/simple-speaker-embedding/README.md

 - If the input utterance is very long (>1min), then the model also becomes rather unstable.
 - If the input utterance contains long portions of silence then the resulting embeddings lose meaning.

-# Hyperparameters
+# Data hyperparameters
+The input to each model has certain hyperparameters for how it should be preprocessed before feeding it to the model.

+## 16kHz model: ConvGRU embedder
+The ConvGRU model only assumes that any input waveform are floating point numbers between -1.0 and 1.0 sampled at 16kHz.
+You may wish to normalize the volume to ensure very soft audio is scaled up, but it is not strictly necessary and performance will still be good.

+## 22.05kHz model: GRU embedder
-The hyperparameters of the model mainly include choices of actions involving the mel-spectrogram transform.
+For the 22.05kHz GRU model operating on mel-spectrograms, the hyperparameters correspond to the choices for computing and normalizing the mel-spectrogram transform.
 To view them, simply go `model.print_hparams()`.
 It will return something like:
 ```python
 filter_length  :  1024
 hop_length  :  256